 How lovely are thy branches

-I don’t remember exactly what year it was but I am guessing it was sometime after when my dad decided to get sober when I was 16 before I left for college around 20 because I could drive.
+I don’t remember exactly what year it was but I am guessing it was sometime after when my dad decided to get sober when I was 16 and before I left for college around 20 because I could drive.
 Christmas was approaching and I asked when we would be getting our tree and I was told that we weren’t.
 My parents were not bothering with a tree that year.

 How could you have Christmas without a tree?
 Yes, our family was going to crap but there will be a tree by golly.
 So, I took my baby brother down to the corner Christmas tree lot and we picked out a tree for the family.
 My memory wants to say I could drive because I don’t have a memory of dragging that tree the 8 blocks home.
 Maybe I should ask my brother…the one getting his mouth stuffed.
 Note the flocked Christmas tree my grandparents always had.
 I think one year it was actually pink.